cobragroup/cocoabox/README.md

 - average mask connectivity - averaged connectivity per subject, after masking; needs mask matrix
 - PCA - coefficient of the first PCA component of every realisations (subject's) connectivity matrix

-*Note: For some of the features, uploading an additional matrix - a Boolean mask or a "gold standard" matrix (the TFC matrix of the control group) is necessary.
+*Note: For some of the features, uploading an **Additional matrix** - a Boolean mask or a "gold standard" matrix (the TFC matrix of the control group) is necessary.
 The additional matrix should be 2D (regions * regions), and saved in the "Data" subfolder of the main cocoabox folder.*

 ### GRAPH THEORY ANALYSIS (optional)

 Computes the following graph theoretical properties of (symmetric) connectivity matrices: clustering coefficient, characteristic path length, small-world coefficient, efficiency, transitivity, and assortativity.
 Performs a statistical comparison of the difference between the two groups (for each graph theoretical property), using a statistical test.

-**Parameters:**
+Parameters:

-- **threshold density** - the thresholding density (percentage of nonzero elements) to which the input connectivity matrices are first thresholded before the graph theoretical properties are computed (default: 0.25)
+- **Threshold density** - the thresholding density (percentage of nonzero elements) to which the input connectivity matrices are first thresholded before the graph theoretical properties are computed (default: 0.25)
 - **alpha threshold** - p-value for the statistical test (default: 0.05)

 *Note: Graph theory analysis currently only works for symmetrical matrices.
 If the connectivity matrices are not symmetric, all components of this tab are automatically disabled.*